 (a) Every pension fund that is required to file an annual statement under

 Section 1A-109 shall pay to the Department an annual compliance fee.
 In the

-case of a pension fund under Article 3 or 4 of this Code, the annual compliance
+case of a pension fund under Article 3 or 4 of this Code, (i) prior to the conclusion of the transition period, the annual compliance

 fee shall be 0.02% (2 basis points) of the total

 fund, as reported in the most current annual statement of the fund, but not